Trauma and Fracture Care Experts

 Andrew R. Evans, MD

 Dr. Evans is an assistant professor of orthopaedic surgery in the Division of Orthopaedic Traumatology at UPMC.
 Dr. Evans is board-certified by the American Board of Orthopaedic Surgeons (ABOS), and is trained in the subspecialty of orthopaedic traumatology.
-His orthopaedic trauma practice is based mainly at UPMC Mercy, but he also has operating privileges at UPMC Presbyterian, and is active in the orthopaedic residency training program at the University of Pittsburgh.
-Dr. Evans earned his medical degree from Loyola University Chicago Stritch School of Medicine in Maywood, Illinois, and completed a residency in orthopaedic surgery at SUNY Upstate Medical University in Syracuse, and a fellowship in orthopaedic traumatology at the University of Washington in Seattle.
+His orthopaedic trauma practice is based mainly at UPMC Mercy, but he also has operating privileges at UPMC Presbyterian, UPMC McKeesport, and Children's Hospital of Pittsburgh of UPMC (CHP).
+He is active in the orthopaedic residency training program at the University of Pittsburgh.
+Dr. Evans earned his medical degree from Loyola University Chicago Stritch School of Medicine in Maywood, Illinois, and completed a residency in orthopaedic surgery at SUNY Upstate Medical University in Syracuse, and a fellowship in orthopaedic traumatology at the University of Washington's Harborview Medical Center in Seattle.

 Gary S. Gruen, MD

 A professor of orthopaedic surgery in the Division of Orthopaedic Traumatology at the University of Pittsburgh, Dr. Gruen is a board-certified orthopaedic surgeon who specializes in orthopaedic surgery, with a sub-specialty in orthopaedic trauma.
-He received his medical degree from Temple University School of Medicine in Philadelphia, followed by two residencies—one at the University of Pittsburgh Medical School and another at Drexel University College of Medicine in Philadelphia—and a fellowship at the University of Washington in Seattle.
+His expertise is in the area of fracture management, non-unions, as well as pelvic fracture surgery.
+He received his medical degree from Temple University School of Medicine in Philadelphia, followed by two residencies—one at the University of Pittsburgh Medical School and another at Drexel University College of Medicine in Philadelphia—and a fellowship at the University of Washington in Seattle (Harborview).
+Dr. Gruen has published over 60 papers in peer review journals as well as lecturing to orthopaedic surgeons throughout the world.

 Peter Allen Siska, MD